30 May 2013 - 23 July 2013

 The module provides an excellent opportunity for students to revise questions relating to arbitration awards, their legal regulation and their effect.
 Five weeks before the optional seminar students will be sent a reading list as well as a set of reading materials focusing on arbitration awards, their characteristics, functions and drafting.
 It will consist of one full day of teaching and learning by way of a seminar (typically a Friday).

-There is no seminar held in autumn.
-Students will be sent the first set of materials relating to an arbitration cases by e-mail; these will normally cover all information but the hearing.
-Candidates will be required to start working on the awards by drafting summary of facts, summary of parties’ positions, claims, etc. Two weeks after students will be sent a second set of materials (typically the information relating to the hearing) and they will have twenty-four (24) hours to complete their award.
+At the optional seminar students will be given the first set of materials relating to an arbitration cases; these will normally cover all information but the hearing.
+Candidates will be required to start working on the awards by drafting summary of facts, summary of parties’ positions, claims, etc. Two weeks after the optional seminar students will be sent a second set of materials (typically the information relating to the hearing) and they will have twenty-four (24) hours to complete their award.
 Awards should be no less than 5,000 words and presented in a format that it is suitable for international arbitration award.
 Relevant instructions will be conveyed by the way of reading and the seminar.

 Read more about the International Award Writing module.

 If you are unable to attend the seminar documents can be emailed to students.

 |30 May 2013||Reading lists and set of reading materials will be emailed|

 |22 July||Second part of award writing exam will be emailed at 10am|

 - Assessment will be by a written report (i.e. a Final Arbitral Award)

 - The pass mark is 70% (as required by the CIArb)

 - Minimum 5000 words